HAKORADev/VODER/Guide.md

 **Interactive Nature:**

 STT+TTS requires user interaction for text editing, which is why it's only available in interactive CLI mode and GUI mode.
-The one-liner mode cannot accommodate this workflow.
+The one‑liner mode cannot accommodate this workflow.
 You must either use `python src/voder.py cli` and select the STT+TTS option, or use the GUI for full visual feedback.

-**Multi-Speaker Warning:**
+**Multi‑Speaker Warning:**

 If your base audio contains multiple speakers, Whisper will transcribe all of them.
 The synthesis will use a single target voice for the entire text.
 This creates an unnatural result where multiple speakers sound like the same person.
-For true multi-voice dialogue, use the dialogue system instead.
+For true multi‑voice dialogue, use the dialogue system instead.

 **Technical Notes:**